-Urgent condition
+Urgent condition within the service area

-If you need care for an urgent condition, you should first seek care through your physician or PCP.
-If your physician or PCP is not reasonably available to provide services, you may access urgent care from an urgent care facility.
+If you need care for an urgent condition while within the service area, you should first seek care through your, physician.
+If your physician is not reasonably available to provide services, you may access urgent care from an urgent care facility within the service area.